Set up a Budget in a New Procore Project

 Objective

-To set up a new budget in a Procore project.
+To set up a new budget for a Procore project.

 Background

-When starting a new Procore project, you'll want to set up your budget in the Project level Budget tool.
-There are two ways to add your budget data.
-You can upload your budget data by entering your data in Procore-built Comma Separated Values (CSV) file or you can manually add line items to the budget.
-The next step is to review your budget, making sure that each line item is using the correct project cost code.
-When you are certain that all the line items in your original budget are accurate, you will then lock the budget to preserve the original values of your project's budget.
-Once the project starts, a locked budget ensures that all of the change orders and budget modifications are properly tracked throughout the lifecycle of your project.
+After creating a new Procore project and verifying the cost code setup is as you want, you'll want to set up your project's budget.
+There are two ways to add data to the project's Budget tool.
+You can import your budget line items or you can manually add the line items.
+Next, you should review your budget—making sure every line item is assigned to an appropriate project cost code.
+When you are certain all the line items in your budget are accurate, you then lock the budget to preserve the original values.
+A locked budget ensures that all change orders and budget changes are properly tracked throughout the project lifecycle.

 Things to Consider

-- 'Standard' or 'Admin' on the Budget tool
+• 'Standard' or 'Admin' level permissions on the project's Budget tool

 Ensure that your Procore Administrator has assigned an appropriate ERP budget view to the project.
 For details, see Set Up a New Budget View.